 Vibration (Steering wheel or vehicle)

-This can indicate problems with the brake drum or rotor, a faulty steering mechanism, or other loose component.
+this can indicate problems with the brake drum or rotor, a faulty steering mechanism, or other loose components.
 These conditions all affect the handling of your vehicle.

 Pulsating Brake pedal

-If you brake pedal pulsates under foot when pressure is applied.
+If your brake pedal pulsates under foot when pressure is applied.

-Most likely, the brake disc / drums are out of true alignment.
-This can be dangerous in wet conditions, can lead to increased wear in the braking system and uneven tyre wear.
+Most likely, the brake disc or drums are out of true alignment.
+This can be dangerous in wet conditions, can lead to increased wear on the braking system and uneven tyre wear.